-Public policy is a system of regulatory decisions, legislative actions, funding priorities, and other courses of action as well as analysis of these actions by advocates and other groups.
+Public policy is a system of regulatory decisions, legislative actions, funding priorities, and other courses of action as well as analysis by advocates and other groups.
 Everyone who is diagnosed with cancer is impacted by public policy.
 This impact can include funding for research for certain therapies, screening guidelines, Medicare coverage for treatment, and many more financial and practical issues related to care.
 Since the beginning of the survivorship movement, policy change has been essential to ensuring cancer survivors have access to high-quality, evidence-based cancer care.

 NCCS is a patient advocate group that focuses its efforts on the reform of the health care system to make it more responsive to the needs of cancer patients.
 We’ve worked with legislators and policy makers to represent cancer patients in efforts to improve their quality of care and quality of life after diagnosis.

 Our Policy Priorities include legislation and regulations that impact cancer survivors and cancer care.
 This is especially important as the Administration implements the health care reform legislation, the Affordable Care Act (“ACA”).
 Congress is also considering changes to Medicare and other health care programs, as well as possible funding cuts for health care programs.
 A key priority for NCCS has been the enactment of the PACT Act.
 We monitor proposed regulations and submit Policy Comments to regulatory agencies when appropriate, with a focus on ensuring Quality Cancer Care.
 NCCS has been a leader in building the evidence base for quality cancer care by contributing to numerous Influential Publications.